Derivability/LLMNR/README.md

 Simple C tool to answer all LLMNR requests with customizable IP

 ## Build
-Originally intended to run on Windows OS, but building is implement via MinGW on Linux with a simple:
+Originally intended to run on Windows OS, but building was implemented via MinGW on Linux with a simple:
 ```
 make
 ```

 ## Usage
 ```
-llmnr.exe <IP to specify in LLMNR response>
+llmnr.exe <Name> <IP to specify in LLMNR response>
 ```